Thermal Isolation Bracket — Conduction Path Analysis

-Three bracket geometries were developed in Siemens NX to reduce conductive heat leakage prior to Simcenter thermal simulation.
+Three bracket geometries were created in Siemens NX to reduce conductive heat leakage and compared in Simcenter 3D.

 Model

-Thermal resistance Rth ≈ Leff / (k · Aeff).
-By maximizing Leff and minimizing Aeff, the geometry creates a conductive bottleneck.
+Thermal resistance scales as Rth ≈ Leff / (k · Aeff).
+Higher Leff and lower Aeff improve isolation.

 Setup